Are Frozen Vegetables Better Than Canned?

 Plain vs seasoned products

 Start with plain products whenever possible.
-Plain frozen vegetables give you more control over sodium, flavor direction, and downstream formulation.
-FDA's buying advice strongly favors frozen vegetables without sauce or seasoning for exactly this reason.
+Plain frozen vegetables give you more control over sodium, flavor direction and downstream formulation.
+Seasoned frozen vegetables can be useful in retail convenience programs, but they are usually less flexible for foodservice and manufacturing.

-IQF, mixed vegetables, and custom cuts
+IQF, mixed vegetables and custom cuts

-Bulk packs, retail packs, and private label opportunities
+Bulk packs, retail packs and private label

 What a Reliable Frozen Vegetable Supplier Should Offer